Conditions Reference

 If [Not] InIpScope <StartIP>, <EndIP>, <HostOrConnectionName> Then

-Tests if the computer's primary network IP address is between the start IP address and the end IP address, both inclusive.
+Tests if any active network adapter's IP address is between the start IP address and the end IP address, both inclusive.

 Example: If InIpScope 192.168.0.0,192.168.255.255 Then DisableProxyServer